oceanprotocol/docs/discover/faq.md

 <summary>How can I convert tokens from the BEP20 network to the ERC20 network?</summary>

 We have a tutorial specific for this: https://docs.oceanprotocol.com/discover/networks/bridges#binance-smart-chain-bsc-bridge.
-Please double check the addresses and make sure you are using the right smart contracts. ⁣
+Please double-check the addresses and make sure you are using the right smart contracts. ⁣

 </details>